6ixthdev/alx-system_engineering-devops/0x02-shell_redirections/README.md

-5-firstlines - pritns the first 10 lines of a file 6-third_line - a scripts that displays the 3rd line of a file 8-cwd_state - write the listing to a file 9-duplicate_last_line - this command duplicates the last line
+5-firstlines - pritns the first 10 lines of a file 6-third_line - a scripts that displays the 3rd line of a file 8-cwd_state - write the listing to a file 9-duplicate_last_line - Duplicates the last line of the file 10-no_more_js - deletes all the js files in the current directory and subdirectory